jmcaffee/tartancloth/README.md

     $ gem install tartancloth

 ## Usage

-TartanCloth's main feature is that it generates a _linked_ Table of Contents from the headers (`h1, h2, h3, h4, h5, h6`) in your markdown document.
+TartanCloth's main feature is generating a _linked_ Table of Contents from the headers (`h1, h2, h3, h4, h5, h6`) in your markdown document.

 Simply add a header at any header level (level 2: `h2`, shown here):